RanaVaishnavi/SCM_Practical_2.0/README.md

 ## Introduction

 **Brew Rite** is a website designed for coffee lovers and food enthusiasts.
 It helps users explore different types of coffee and sweets related to it.
-Additionally, users can browse and order a variety of delicious food and beverages, making it a complete coffee and dining experience.
+Additionally, users can browse and order a variety of delicious food making it a complete coffee experience.

-Whether you're looking for your morning coffee fix, an afternoon snack, or a full meal, **Brew Rite** makes ordering easy and enjoyable.
+Whether you're looking for your morning coffee fix, an afternoon snack, **Brew Rite** makes ordering easy and enjoyable.
 The platform provides menu options to ensure customers get exactly what they need.

 ## Technologies Used